Yellowstone National Park: Automobiles and further development

 Superintendent Horace M. Albright and black bears (1922).
 Tourists often fed black bears in the park's early years, with 527 injuries reported from 1931 to 1939.

-By 1915, 1,000 automobiles per year were entering the park, resulting in conflicts with horses and horse-drawn transportation.
-Horse travel on roads was eventually prohibited.
+In August 1915, NPS director Stephen Mather decided to open Yellowstone to automobile traffic on a trial basis.
+The trial showed that cars would increase visitation, and Mather quickly moved to end horse-and-buggy access in 1917, giving tour operators the bare minimum of time to purchase a fleet of cars.
+Yellowstone had originally been serviced primarily from the north entrance, but the advent of automobiles arriving from all directions caused park officials to build new facilities in the west, south, and northeast entrances from 1924 through 1935.

+In 1921 the Mammoth School opened.
+Mather and the wife of the park superintendent set up the school, and Mather, and park superintendent himself appointed members of the school board.
+Its permanent facility opened in 1963.
+In 2008 the Mammoth School closed, and it after that began housing a preschool and community center.

 The Civilian Conservation Corps (CCC), a New Deal relief agency for young men, played a major role between 1933 and 1942 in developing Yellowstone facilities.
 CCC projects included reforestation, campground development of many of the park's trails and campgrounds, trail construction, fire hazard reduction, and fire-fighting work.
 The CCC built the majority of the early visitor centers, campgrounds, and the current system of park roads.

 During World War II, tourist travel fell sharply, staffing was cut, and many facilities fell into disrepair.
 By the 1950s, visitation increased tremendously in Yellowstone and other national parks.
 To accommodate the increased visitation, park officials implemented Mission 66, an effort to modernize and expand park service facilities.
 Planned to be completed by 1966, in honor of the 50th anniversary of the founding of the National Park Service, Mission 66 construction diverged from the traditional log cabin style with design features of a modern style.
 During the late 1980s, most construction styles in Yellowstone reverted to the more traditional designs.
 After the enormous forest fires of 1988 damaged much of Grant Village, structures there were rebuilt in the traditional style.
 The visitor center at Canyon Village, which opened in 2006, incorporates a more traditional design as well.